 Adriana Gonzalez is a postdoctoral researcher, who is part of the Walter & Berry Postdoctoral Fellowship Program.
-Her research is related to cancer and epigenetics, seeking for new therapeutic targets.
-Adriana holds a B.S in Genomic Sciences from the National University of Mexico (UNAM), Mexico and a PhD in Genetics form the University of Basel, Switzerland.
+Her research is related to gene therapy and chromatin organization, seeking for a better understanding of viral gene therapy mechanisms.
+Adriana holds a B.S. in Genomic Sciences from the National University of Mexico (UNAM), Mexico and a Ph.D. in Genetics form the University of Basel, Switzerland.
 She is the author of several publications related to silent chromatin organization.
-Adriana is eager to learn new techniques and immerse into the field of cancer and be able to contribute to it.
+Adriana is eager to learn new techniques and immerse into the field of AAV gene therapy and contribute to it.

 Honors & Awards

 The Walter V. and Idun Berry Postdoctoral Fellowship, Walter V. and Idun Berry Foundation (2018/09-2020/09)